micro-os-plus/utils-lists-xpack/website/pages/developer.md

 ## Build & integration info

 The project is written in C++, and it is expected to be used in C++ projects.
-The source code was compiled with GCC 11/12, clang 12/13/14/15 and arm-none-eabi-gcc 11, riscv-none-elf-gcc 12 and should be warning free.
+The source code was compiled natively with GCC and clang and cross compiled on embedded Arm and RISC-V targets, and should be warning free.

-To ease the integration of this package into user projects, there are already made CMake and meson configuration files (see below).
+To ease the integration of this package into user projects, there are already made **CMake** and **meson** configuration files (see below).

 For other build systems, consider the following details: